close

 kolerabi

 This past year they were growing carrots, onions, tomatoes, squash, peppers, cucumbers, kohlrabi, beets and chard.
 I'm sure I missed something.
 They also have a small patch of raspberries next to the garden.
 It too is fenced off but the fencing pulls away for easy berry retrieval.
 Their wilderness location does have one thing almost completely missing on my balcony: insects.
 Swarms and swarms of insects descend on their garden.
 The raspberry bushes buzz with bees.
-Some bugs are harmful to their garden plants but with so many insects and birds around, for every pest there always seems to be a predator keeping it all in check.
+Some bugs are harmful to their garden plants but with so many insects and birds around, for every pest there always seems to be a predator keeping it in check.